betaflight/betaflight/docs/Inflight Adjustments.md

 ## Configuration

-The cli command `adjrange` is used to configure adjustment ranges.
+The CLI command `adjrange` is used to configure adjustment ranges.

 12 adjustment ranges can be defined.
 4 adjustments can be made at the same time, each simultaneous adjustment requires an adjustment slot.